Zurück zum Blog

 Apache Spark

-Apache Spark is an open-source engine for performing and processing large-scale data operations, executing data engineering and training machine learning algorithms on single-node clusters or machines.
+Apache Spark is an open-source engine for processing large-scale data operations, executing data engineering tasks, and training machine learning algorithms on single-node clusters or machines.
 It’s currently hosted and maintained at the Apache Software Foundation.

-APIs: with Spark, developers can easily implement Apache Spark’s APIs for working with large datasets.
-These datasets include a set of over 100 operators suitable for operating on structured data.
+APIs: With Spark, developers can easily implement Apache Spark’s APIs for working with large datasets.
+These datasets include over 100 operators suitable for structured data.

 DevOps & Cloud Software

 The term DevOps stems from the combination of two other words: namely, DEVelopment and OPerationS.
-In broader terms, DevOps is meant to illustrate a collaborative approach to solving problems mainly set in the world of application development and other neighboring IT fields.
+In broader terms, DevOps is meant to illustrate a collaborative approach to solving problems, mainly in the world of application development and related IT fields.

-More precisely, DevOps can be defined as a philosophy of work that aims to bridge whatever gaps exist in the communication, task delegation and adopting solutions between two or more teams – or even within a single team.
+More precisely, DevOps can be defined as a philosophy of work that aims to bridge gaps in communication, task delegation, and solution adoption between two or more teams – or even within a single team.

 In and of itself, DevOps is not considered a technology.
-Instead, environments running DevOps methodologies aim to implement optimal automation, adopt iterative software development and deploy programmable infrastructure approaches into their day-to-day processes across all tech branches in a given company.
+Instead, environments that run DevOps methodologies aim to implement optimal automation, adopt iterative software development, and deploy programmable infrastructure approaches into their day-to-day processes across all tech branches within a given company.

-On top of that, DevOps also covers any and all team-building activities and strives to build a group cohesion between developers, system administrators and IT project managers across the board.
+On top of that, DevOps also covers all team-building activities and strives to foster cohesion among developers, system administrators, and IT project managers.

-The loop begins at Plan, then Code, Build, Test, goes all the way through Release, Deploy, Operate, Monitor, and finally ends with Plan, which starts the loop all over again.
-It’s a simple but powerful methodology that, in a perfect world, aims to produce the perfect digital product with the most intuitive UI/UX that solves a major problem for users worldwide.
+The loop begins at Plan, then Code, Build, Test, goes through Release, Deploy, Operate, and Monitor, and finally ends with Plan, which starts the loop all over again.
+It’s a simple but powerful methodology that, in a perfect world, aims to produce the perfect digital product with the most intuitive UI/UX, solving a major problem for users worldwide.

 Other common methodologies that stem from the DevOps approach are:

-Continuous Delivery, Continuous Integration or Continuous Deployment – the CI/CD processes within DevOps enable development teams to deliver code updates more frequently and to improve their digital product as reliably and efficiently as possible.
-It’s an agile methodology that turns the software development team’s focus on quality and on meeting business requirements continuously over time.
+Continuous Delivery, Continuous Integration, or Continuous Deployment – the CI/CD processes within DevOps enable development teams to deliver code updates more frequently and to improve their digital product as reliably and efficiently as possible.
+It’s an agile methodology that continuously shifts the software development team’s focus toward quality and meeting business requirements.

-DevOps adoption: this covers practices like real-time monitoring, collaboration management and incident management, with equal emphasis on all three.
-Real-time monitoring is an important part of ensuring that all processes (within a given system) run smoothly and all incidents, when they happen, are accounted for and are worked on to restore normal operations as quickly as the optimal solution allows.
+DevOps adoption: this covers practices like real-time monitoring, collaboration management, and incident management, with equal emphasis on all three.
+Real-time monitoring is an important part of ensuring that all processes (within a given system) run smoothly and that, when incidents occur, they are accounted for and addressed to restore normal operations as quickly as the optimal solution allows.
 Collaboration management and incident management are ‘deployed’ immediately after a ‘hiccup’ in normal operations and therefore serve as additional tools to real-time monitoring by enabling problem-solving right there and then.

-Cloud computing: delivering any kind of computer services over the internet is generally considered to be part of cloud computing.
-Things like servers, databases, analytics and other software solutions all fall under this umbrella, offering faster innovation, smart resource allocation and working with large amounts of data.
+Cloud computing: delivering any kind of computer service over the internet is generally considered part of cloud computing.
+Things like servers, databases, analytics, and other software solutions all fall under this umbrella, offering faster innovation, smart resource allocation, and working with large amounts of data.
 Generally speaking, cloud computing means that you ‘rent out’ servers (computer infrastructure) from some data center that will meet the computational needs of your business at scale.

 AWS (Amazon Web Services)